Net-Burst.Net

 All alters desperately need Jesus.
 They are usually tormented by guilt and shame and feel so worthless that it is not uncommon for some to even be convinced that they are evil.
 Jesus’ whole reason for coming to earth was to resolve these stupendous needs in a way far beyond what anyone in the universe – and most certainly more than any counselor – could ever achieve.
 He, alone, as the utterly Innocent One took upon himself all our guilt; suffering our full punishment and then cleansing us utterly and granting us his moral perfection, purity, goodness and exalted status with God, the Holy Judge of heaven and earth.
 Obviously these truths should be explained more simply and in more detail, but it is imperative that alters be made aware of them.

-Alters also usually need someone to mother and father them, but because they are now in an adult body this is rarely possible, nor is it usually safe to seek it from anyone other than Jesus for this role as it could expose both alter and host to ridicule or abuse, or to devastation if the mother/father figure needed to leave at some later stage.
-Only Jesus is utterly safe in giving hugs, tucking alters into bed and so on, and fully understands the best way to help at every stage of healing, and offers the total security of never getting sick or burnt out, changing, moving away, or dying.
+Alters also usually need someone to mother and father them, but because they are now in an adult body this is rarely possible, nor is it usually safe to seek it from anyone other than Jesus for this role, as it could expose both alter and host to ridicule or abuse, or to devastation if the mother/father figure needed to leave at some later stage.
+Only Jesus is utterly safe in giving hugs, tucking alters into bed and so on, and fully understands the best way to help at every stage of healing, and offers the total security of never getting sick or burned out, changing, moving away, or dying.
 And no one understands any of us like Jesus does, nor has his wisdom.
 Moreover, Jesus fervently loves alters with total selflessness without any sexual overtones and longs to comfort and heal them.

 There is a critical blockage to receiving Jesus’ help, however.
 Because Jesus is not an abuser, he will not force himself upon alters, no matter how much he yearns to help and knows they need him.
 A further hindrance is that alters often have such distorted ideas about Jesus (confusing him with abusers, for example, or believing lies people have said about him) that they can be terrified of him.